TEALSK12/apcsa-public/curriculum/Unit2/Lesson-208a.md

 The programming project portion has a number of differnt options.

-#### Option 1 "Row, Row, Row Your Boat"
+#### Option 1 Print it as a round

   "Row, Row, Row Your Board" is frequently sung in a round.
-This challenge would be to use the factored "Row, Row, Row Your Boat" and print out two sets of lyrics for singing in a round.
-Singing in a round.
+This challenge would be to use the factored song, in this case "Row, Row, Row Your Boat" and print out two sets of lyrics for singing in a round.
 The following is one round but the project could be extented to generalize to N rounds.
 Note students do not know how to get input yet so the N would be fixed.

     ```
     1 Row, row, row your boat